LIGO and Virgo Data

 that fail CAT 1 or CAT 2 flags.

-- See the run documentation above for details
+- See the data release documentation pages for details

-- Instrumental lines in the data are seen at quasi-constant frequencies that are artifacts, and can mimic astrophysical signals.
+- Instrumental lines in the data are detector artifacts seen at quasi-constant frequencies, and can mimic astrophysical signals.

-- Gaps in the data occur when the detectors were not in their standard configuration (e.g maintenance).
+- Gaps in the data occur when the detectors were not in their standard configuration (e.g., during maintenance).

 - Short Segments: Standard signal processing methods applied to very short segments (<16 sec) must be used with caution and could produce spurious results.